filipradenovic/cnnimageretrieval/README.md

 **Note**: Data and networks used for training and testing are automatically downloaded when using the example scripts.

-## Sketch-based image retrieval and deep shape matching (training coming soon, testing available)
+## Sketch-based image retrieval and shape matching (training coming soon, testing available)

 This code implements: